 Named Zipper Peas for the way the pod opens when the fibrous strand down its center is pulled, these peas are grown primarily in the southern states due to the warm climate.
 Freshly picked from their pods, zipper peas have a mild-flavor, are a great source of protein and a classic Southern comfort food.
-I make them often in season, along with lady peas, purple hulls and baby limas too!
-And, enhance the flavor of the peas by using smoky bacon or a ham hock, chicken broth instead of water, and a sauté of vegetables.
-Serve over a heaping mound of rice topped with a pat or two of real butter and you are in business!
+I make them often using this recipe, along with lady peas, purple hulls, black eyes peas, and baby limas too!
+Enhance the flavor of the peas by using smoky bacon or a ham hock, chicken broth instead of water, and a sauté of onion and celery.
+Serve over a heaping mound of rice topped with a pat or two of good butter and you are in business!
 Use the recipe below for most any type of fresh or dried legumes.

 2 tbsp. good olive oil

 1 small onion, finely chopped